cheonsumansu/rock_paper_scissors/readme.md

 ## repo :: rock_paper_scissors
 hi, this is a simple rock paper scissors game.

+- javascript
 i tried to make it with windows 98 vibes.
+- python